thoughtco/statamic-restrict-fields/README.md

 # Restrict Fields

-> Restrict Fields is a Statamic addon that allows you to restrict fields in the control panel to certain users or groups
+> Restrict Fields is a Statamic addon that allows you to restrict fields in the control panel to certain users, groups or roles.

 ## How to Install